 “The fines of GDPR are big, but the reputational risk is likely to be bigger.”

 The cybersecurity laws now demand businesses protect their user’s data as well as their reputation and if the company is unable to do so, then they can be sued, face a lawsuit or even worse.

-Data breaches can occur in many different ways, but it is really important how companies store their data.
+Data breaches can occur in many different ways, but how companies store their data is really important.
 Many organizations still rely on their own on-site servers, while most have moved to cloud platforms for better security.

-There are third parties involved in cloud-based platforms, so the transparency of the data is decreasing.
-Indirect, remote management increases the risk of malicious attacks and external threats can really put a company’s data at stake.
-It does not mean that companies should not use cloud-based storage, but they have to secure it properly before they store sensitive data about their users on it.
-Data security is possible in all environments, but smaller vulnerabilities are still there and can be exploited by attackers.
+Third parties are involved in cloud-based platforms, so data transparency is decreasing.
+Indirect, remote management increases the risk of malicious attacks, and external threats can really put a company’s data at stake.
+It does not mean that companies should not use cloud-based storage, but they have to secure it properly before storing sensitive data about their users.
+Data security is possible in all environments, but smaller vulnerabilities can still be exploited by attackers.

 Breaches can cause companies and businesses huge losses.
 Here are some of the most common types of data that attackers steal from organizations:

 - Driver’s license numbers

 - Personal and business addresses